voyeg3r/dotfaster/vim/wiki/dicasvim.md

-    :+4t. 	    copy the line 4 after the current cursor position placing a duplicate below the current line :9,11t. 	copy the lines 9 to 11 placing the duplicate lines below the current cursor position :-5t.       copy the line 5 rows above to the current line
+    :+4t. 	    copy the line 4 after the current cursor position placing a duplicate below the current line :9,11t. 	copy the lines 9 to 11 placing the duplicate lines below the current cursor position :-5t.       copy the line 5 rows above to the current line :1m.        move line one to the current line :-3m.       move the line up 3 to this position

 ### Formating text on vim